datacarpentry/python-socialsci/_episodes/06-date-and-time.md

 You can do this by creating a format.
 In a format different case sensitive letters preceded by the '%' character act as placeholders for parts of the date/time.

-A full list of the letters used and what they represennt can be found towards the end of [this](https://docs.python.org/3/library/datetime.html) section of the official Python documentation.
+A full list of the letters used and what they represent can be found towards the end of [this](https://docs.python.org/3/library/datetime.html) section of the official Python documentation.

 To use the date and time functions you need to import the datetime module.